Jordan Fliegel

 Fliegel writes and lecturers on entrepreneurship, investing, and leadership and is the author of “Coaching Up!”
 (Wiley, 2016, with a foreword by NBA Champion Shane Battier).
 Fliegel and his co-founders have been named Sports Business Journal “Power Player,” Inc “30 under 30,” Forbes “30 under 30,” BBJ “40 under 40” and a finalist for Ernst & Young “New England Entrepreneur of the Year.”

-Fliegel grew up in Cambridge, Massachusetts.
-He earned a B.A. in Philosophy and Government from Bowdoin College and an M.B.A. from Tel Aviv University.
+Fliegel earned a B.A. in Philosophy and Government from Bowdoin College and an M.B.A. from Tel Aviv University, and played professional basketball in Europe before his business career.